splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 To avoid overlapping configurations across other deployments of the same application, use defined deployment environments.
 For details about defining deployment environments, see :ref:`apm-environments`.

-You can also define teams, functions, and other tags to further utilize APM data filtering, for example, database name or frontend application name.
+You can also further filter Splunk Application Performance Monitoring (APM) data by defining teams, functions, and other tags to further utilize APM data filtering, for example, database name or frontend application names.

-You can use the standard method to add attributes to a trace of span using the OpenTelemetry environment variables.
+To define these tags, you can use the standard method to add attributes to a trace of span using the OpenTelemetry environment variables.
 For more information on how to add context to spans tags, see :ref:`apm-add-context-trace-span`.

 .. _best-libraries:

 Establish best practices for Splunk instrumentation libraries
 -------------------------------------------------------------------------------

-At this point you have some experience with configuration of the OpenTelemetry agent and autoinstrumentation libraries so, create guides for teams that you want to onboard.
+At this point you have some experience with configuration of the OpenTelemetry agent and automatic instrumentation libraries.
+You can now create guides for the teams that you want to onboard.

-Items should include the following:

-.. : First URL is broken
+Include the following items in our guide:

-* Which environment variables and command line parameters to set for the auto-instrumentation agents.
+* Which environment variables and command line parameters to set for the auto instrumentation agents.
 For more information, see :ref:`advanced-java-otel-configuration` and :ref:`otel-install-linux-manual`.
 * How to enable :ref:`AlwaysOn Profiling <phase1-profiling>`.
 * How to configure logs to add tracing information, depending on language.
 For a  Java example, see :ref:`correlate-traces-with-logs-java`.
 * Naming conventions for metrics and environments.
 For details on metric naming conventions, see :ref:`metric-dimension-names`.
 For naming environments, you can set the deployment environment as a span tag, which allows you to filter your APM by environments of interest.
 See :ref:`apm-environments` to learn more.

 .. _splunk-se: